percona/postgres/contrib/pg_tde/documentation/docs/how-to/uninstall.md

 This can happen if WAL encryption was not properly disabled before removing `pg_tde` from `shared_preload_libraries`, such as when the server was not restarted after disabling encryption.

-If you see the following error when restarting the PostgreSQL cluster:
+You might see this when restarting the PostgreSQL cluster:

 ```sh
 2025-04-01 17:12:50.607 CEST [496385] PANIC:  could not locate a valid checkpoint record at 0/17B2580
 ```

-You can resolve it by following these steps:
+To resolve it follow these steps:

 1. Re-add `pg_tde` to `shared_preload_libraries`
 2. Restart the PostgreSQL cluster
 3. Follow the [instructions for turning off WAL encryption](#step-2-turn-off-wal-encryption) before uninstalling the shared library again

+!!! note

+    Two restarts are required to uninstall properly if WAL encryption was enabled:

+    - First: to re-enable `pg_tde` and disable WAL encryption safely
+    - Second: to finalize removal of the shared library